Computing rational points on rank 0 genus 3 hyperelliptic curves

 \section{Introduction}

 Given a curve $C$ of genus $g \geq 2$ defined over $\mathbb{Q}$, Mordell's conjecture, proved by Faltings \cite{Faltings} implies that the set of rational points $C(\mathbb{Q})$ is finite.
-Our goal is to explicitly compute this finite set of points in the case of a genus $3$ hyperelliptic curve with Jacobian having Mordell-Weil rank $0$ curve.
-For a general curve, computing the set of rational points on that curve is an unsolved problem.
+Our goal is to explicitly compute this finite set of points in the case of a genus $3$ hyperelliptic curve with Jacobian having Mordell-Weil rank $0$.
+For a general curve, computing the set of its rational points is an unsolved problem.
 However, there are techniques available when the Mordell-Weil rank $r$ of the Jacobian is smaller than the genus.
 In this case it is often possible, for a specific curve, to provably find its rational points.
-We first give an overview of the history of rational point finding, in Section 2, we give an overview of the background on Coleman integration, in Section 3, we outline our algorithm, and then in Section 4, we discuss our data and examples.

-The rational point finding techniques applied here for curves of small Mordell-Weil rank date back to an idea of Chabauty \cite{Chabauty}, who proved in 1941 that when the rank $r$ is less than the genus $g$, fixing a prime of good reduction $p$, the set $C(\mathbb{Q}_p) \cap \overline{J(\mathbb{Q})}$ is finite, and hence $C(\Q)$ is, where the bar denotes the closure in the $p$-adic topology.
-In the 1980's, Robert Coleman made Chabauty's idea effective: he gave an upper bound on the number of rational points \cite{EffectiveChab}, now known as the Chabauty--Coleman bound.
+The rational point-finding techniques applied here for curves of small Mordell-Weil rank date back to an idea of Chabauty \cite{Chabauty}, who proved in 1941 that when the rank $r$ is less than the genus $g$, fixing a prime of good reduction $p$, the set $C(\mathbb{Q}_p) \cap \overline{J(\mathbb{Q})}$ is finite, and hence $C(\Q)$ is, where $\overline{J(\mathbb{Q})}$ denotes the closure in the $p$-adic topology of $J(\mathbb{Q})$.
+In the 1980s, Coleman made Chabauty's idea effective: he gave an upper bound on the number of rational points \cite{EffectiveChab}, now known as the Chabauty--Coleman bound.